cchwala/pySNMPdaq/README.md

 # Test it using a VirtualMachine (VM) image

+**Note:** The version of `pySNMPdaq` on the VM is not up to date.
+It does not support staggerd requests in defined batches.
+Hence, it should only be used for a small number of requests.

 Install [VirtualBox](https://www.virtualbox.org/), dowload the [VM image](https://drive.google.com/open?id=0B-spzN5NShBEbGZVai1ZUEpaVEU) and start the VM via VirtualBox

 The VM runs a minimal Debian installation with the following login: